 The EU research programmes prioritise academic excellence, mobility and cooperation between researchers and companies on different topics.
-The new programme, following the framework programme 2007 – 2013 (FP7), for the next seven years has started on January 1st 2014.
-It is called “Horizon 2020”, covers a wide range of topics, integrates even more elements linked to innovation and disposes of a budget of nearly 80 billion euros.
+The current framework programme for research and innovation covers the period from 2014 to 2020 and disposes of a budget of nearly 80 billion euros.
 The EU Member States and the European Parliament decide on the content of the central pool, but it is mainly the role of the European Commission to manage it.
 The legislative proposal for the new framework programme Horizon Europe 2021-2027 was published by the European Commission in June 2018 and is currently being negotiated between the European Parliament and the European Council.

-In parallel to the “Horizon 2020” programme, the EU tries to pursue the establishment of a European Research Area (ERA) by promoting the partnership between the Commission, the Member States and the research organisations and by making suggestions on how to optimize the conditions for research across Europe.
+In parallel to the Horizon 2020 programme, the EU tries to pursue the establishment of a European Research and Innovation Area (ERA) by promoting the partnership between the Commission, the Member States and the research organisations and by making suggestions on how to optimize the conditions for research across Europe.

-After the Swiss people’s acceptance of the popular initiative “Against mass immigration” on Febrary 9th 2014, the status of researchers in Switzerland in the Horizon 2020 programme changed.
-Between 15 September 2014 and 31 December 2016, after the signing of a partial association agreement between Switzerland and the EU is signed, Switzerland will have the following status:
+After the Swiss people’s acceptance of the popular initiative 'Against mass immigration' on 9 February 2014, the status of researchers in Switzerland in the Horizon 2020 programme changed.
+Between 15 September 2014 and 31 December 2016, after the signing of a partial association agreement between Switzerland and the EU, Switzerland had the following status:

 - 'Associated country' in the activities of research in the first pillar of Horizon 2020 and for the Euratom and ITER programmes.

 - 'Third country' in the activities of the second and third pillar.
 For those activities, the required funding is provided by the Swiss government.
 Further details and the procedures are available at www.h2020.ch.

 Since 1 January 2017, Switzerland is again fully associated to Horizon 2020 until the end of 2020.